team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 In this example:

-1. We import the Jimp library (make sure it's installed via npm).
+1. We import the `Jimp` library, which is required for the `getUniqueColors` function.

-2. We define an async `main` function to use `await` with the `getUniqueColors` function.
+2. We define an asynchronous `main` function to use `async/await` with the `getUniqueColors` function.

-3. We specify the path to the image file.
+3. We specify the path to the image file we want to analyze.

 4. We call `getUniqueColors` with the image path and await its result.

-5. We log the number of unique colors found.
+5. We print the total number of unique colors found in the image.

-6. We convert the integer color values to RGBA format using `Jimp.intToRGBA`.
+6. We print the first 5 unique colors (if available) by converting the integer representation back to RGBA values using `Jimp.intToRGBA`.

-7. We log each unique color in RGBA format.
+7. We wrap everything in a try-catch block to handle any errors that might occur.

 8. Finally, we call the `main` function to execute our code.

 Make sure to replace `'path/to/your/image.jpg'` with the actual path to the image you want to analyze.

-This example demonstrates how to get the unique colors from an image and display them in a human-readable RGBA format.
-You can modify this code to suit your specific needs, such as saving the colors to a file or using them for further image processing.
+Also, ensure that you have the `Jimp` library installed in your project (`npm install jimp`) before running this code.

 # generateHouseAsset index.js
 ## Imported Code Object